SAP-archive/teched2021-DAT160/exercises/ex1/README.md

 1. Edit the Connection (static) and
 	1. 	choose the "Connection type": Connection Management, then
-	2. select in the new field "Connection ID": DWC\_TechEd\_1 and finally
+	2. select in the new field "Connection ID": HANA\_DEVICES and finally
 	3. save the configuration
 2. In "Configuration Mode" select "Static (from configuration)".
 The dynamic option enables you to set the configuration via inport data.
 3. For the "Table name" enter: "DEVICES"